JacksonHQK/IntelliHQ/AWS/AmazonWebServices.md

 # Basic tasks with Amazon Web Services (AWS)
-This document summarise some useful topics which are necessary to get Zeppelin notebooks to run on Elastic Map Reduce (EMR) cluster.
-The first section of the document shows how to use web console interface.
-The second section provide some how to create a cluster using AWS Commnad Line Interface.
-Finally, the third section gives an case study of writing bash shell scripts to create a cluster.
+This document summarises some useful topics which are necessary to get Zeppelin notebooks to run on Elastic Map Reduce (EMR) cluster.
+The first section of the document shows how to use the web console interface.
+The second section provides how to create a cluster using AWS Command Line Interface.
+Finally, the third section gives an example of writing bash shell scripts to create a cluster.
 ##  1. AWS Management Console
 ### 1.1 Amazon EMR [Management Guide](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) - Summary
 This section is a summary of Amazon tutorial to create an EMR cluster to run Zeppelin notebooks.
 An Overview of Amazon EMR could be found in this [link](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-overview.html).

-**Important note:** The clusters which you create will be charge for using AWS resources.
+**Important note:** The clusters which you create will be charged for using AWS resources.
 Therefore, remember to terminate the clusters when you finish.

 ####    Step 1: [Set up prerequisites](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-prerequisites.html)
 - [ ] Sign Up for AWS